Did you know that all children are musical?

 What and Where We Are

-Music Together is an internationally recognized early childhood music program for babies, toddlers, preschoolers, kindergarteners, Big Kids™, and the adults who love them!
+Almost all of the classes we offer are Music Together classes.
+Music Together is an internationally recognized early childhood music program for babies, toddlers, preschoolers, kindergarteners, big kids, and the adults who love them!
 Research-based and developmentally appropriate, the Music Together

 curriculum helps families, caregivers, and early childhood professionals

 rediscover the pleasure in and educational value of informal musical

 experiences.
 Music Together's nine song collections--each identified by its own

 color, instrument name, and graphic--are presented in a 3-year cycle

 of three semesters per year.
 They are nonsequential, so a family can